felix2000jp/spring-boot-template/README.md

 This job is dependent on [Build and Test](#build-and-test).

 It downloads the JAR file artifact and build a docker image with it.
-After building the image it pushes it to the docker registry.
-This step is configured to only actually push the image to the registry when it is running on main branch to avoid cluttering the registry.
+After building the image it pushes it to the digital ocean registry.
+This step is configured to only run it is running on the main branch.

 #### Deploy the Application